sul-dlss/happy-heron/README.md

 ```
 globus:
   test_mode: true # for testing purposes in non-production only, simulates globus API calls
-  test_user_exists: true # if test_mode=true, simulates if the globus user exists
+  test_user_valid: true # if test_mode=true, simulates if the globus user exists
 ```

 Setting `test_mode` to true will prevent the GlobusClient from making actual API calls and will simply assume they succeed.
-To simulate if a user is currently known to globus or not, set the `test_user_exists` to true or false depending on what you want to test.
+To simulate if a user is currently valid in globus or not, set the `test_user_valid` to true or false depending on what you want to test.
 You can change from false to true after creating an object and refreshing the page to simulate the user completing the globus account setup.
 When `test_mode` is set to true, a message is shown in the top navigation to note you are in test mode.